-In fact, most of the inspiring and worthwhile places involve going on an adventure, where you jump out of the ordinary and mundane to immerse yourself in the unfamiliar and unknown as you become exposed to different languages, different cultures, different sights, different smells, and just an overall different way of seeing the world.
+Indeed, most of the inspiring and worthwhile places we go to involve going on an adventure, where you jump out of the ordinary and mundane to immerse yourself in the unfamiliar and unknown as you become exposed to different languages, different cultures, different sights, different smells, and just an overall different way of seeing the world.

 Conversely, if the “adventure” is made too easy or all the sights are too well known, then you’re likely to face other unpleasant things like crowds, commercialism, and that general sense that your trip is a “me too” cookie-cutter kind of a trip that lacks the essence of what makes adventure travel so beneficial in the first place.